marcjulian/marcjulian/README.md

 ### Hi 🤙

-Hi my name is **Marc Stammerjohann** and I'm a full stack software developer specialized in creating cross-platform apps for Android, iOS, Desktop and Web.
+my name is **Marc Stammerjohann** and I'm a full stack software developer specialized in creating cross-platform apps for Android, iOS, Desktop and Web.
 I love [open source](https://github.com/marcjulian) and I [write](https://notiz.dev) about it.

 <!--